 We usually talk about the products business model when you’re making (or buying) something which you sell lots of.

 And that’s the big difference between selling billable hours and selling on the products business model.
 With products, you can scale your business up and sell hundreds.
 When you sell services on a billable hours business model, you don’t have hundreds of hours in a day.

 When you’re using the products business model, you’re selling a lot of the same thing.
 You’re repeating yourself.
 When Maggie from Bake it Free From sells me a cake kit, it’s the same cake kit as she sells to anyone else.
 We all get the same allergen free ginger cake.
 It takes Jennifer some time to make each Cumberbunny, but the real-time investment was to sculpt the mould, develop the techniques and work out which chocolate works best.

 It’s repeatable.
 I don’t have to write a new book about small business pricing for each person who buys it.
-But when someone comes to me for advice about their pricing strategy, I do have to think about it differently each time and use my skills to come up with a solution for them.
+But when someone comes to me for advice about their pricing strategy, I do have to think about it differently each time and use my skills as a business advisor to come up with a solution for them.
 That’s a service and uses up some of my time each time I do it.

 Why we like the product business model